etienne6/csci2020_Assignment2/README.md

 2. Go under main.java and do the same in step 1
 3. If you check your tabs at the bottom (of Intellij), you will see 2.
 One being server and the other being main.
 Click on server.
 It should say "Connection Established"
+4. To connect to server again and input a command, click the "Input command" button on the UI.